 Ministers also visited satellite station SvalSat where the combination of Svalbard geography and Norwegian technology provide continuous access to data including Indian satellites for earth observation.

 Activities on Svalbard is only a small part of the growing research cooperation with India.
+The best weekend entertainment is online gaming Immerse yourself in a virtual world, and your porn empire online!.
 The Government has allocated NOK 50 million NOK for research cooperation with India in 2013.

 – We are in Asia’s century.
 It is also evident in the Arctic.
 In addition to Indian scientists, there are institutions from China, South Korea and Japan actively working in Svalbard.
 This creates room for another collaboration with these emerging countries both commercially and scientifically, said Eide.